-Our overarching goal is to become a global leader in innovative, high-impact research, creating new computing-related knowledge and benefits for the betterment of the world.
-We have established a three-tier strategic framework with a common research infrastructure for achieving the goal.
+The Department concentrates on high-quality, interdisciplinary research which aims at creating new computing related knowledge and benefits for the entire world.
+We have established a three-tier framework with a common research infrastructure for achieving that goal.

-Tier 2 of our strategic research framework provides the backbone for Tier 1, grouping the existing strengths of our faculty members and research personnel into six clearly defined areas of departmental expertise.
-In these areas they produce globally recognised interdisciplinary research, innovating for a better world.
+Tier 1 of our strategic research framework groups the existing strengths of our faculty members and research personnel into different clearly defined areas of departmental expertise in which they produce globally recognised research achievements.

 1. Big Data Computing and Information Retrieval